Japan · 1970s–present

 Iconic kawaii works include: Hello Kitty (Sanrio, 1974); Pikachu (Pokémon, 1996); Totoro (Studio Ghibli, 1988); Cinnamoroll (Sanrio); Murakami, Mr. DOB character series.

 Generate unique kawaii SVG designs with AI.
-Free to try, no design skills needed.
+Preview free, no design skills needed — $10 once for a commercially-licensed SVG, no subscription.